crawl/crawl/crawl-ref/docs/crawl_manual.rst

 a form with a talisman requires a brief period of concentration, but otherwise, forms last until the user chooses to leave them.

-More powerful talismans require some amount of Shapeshifting skill, without which a user will find their maximum health reduced until they leave the form.
+Most talismans require some amount of Shapeshifting skill, without which a user will find their maximum health reduced until they leave the form.
 Shapeshifting skill also increases other benefits provided by talismans' forms, though weaker talismans have a limit to how helpful skill can be.

 { Miscellaneous
 ========================================